 In 1910, Marc Chagall moved to Paris.
 It was during this period that he painted the Jewish village, and began to developed artistic elements that he became so known for in art history.
 In Paris he enrolled at the art academy, La Palette.
 There he learned the technique of gouache, which he used to paint Russian scenes.

 In the years ahead he was able to produce not just paintings and graphic art, but also numerous sculptures and ceramics, including wall tiles, painted vases, plates and jugs.
-He also began working in larger-scale formats, producing large murals, stained glass windows, mosaics and tapestries.
+Marc Chagall also began working in larger-scale formats, producing large murals, stained glass windows, mosaics and tapestries.

 Art historians Ingo Walther and Rainer Metzger try to summarize Chagall’s contribution to art: